-Kemp IT Law is hosting a breakfast seminar on 27 June on Cloud Adoption.
+Kemp IT Law hosted a breakfast seminar on Cloud Adoption in June 2017.

 The Cloud is in the mainstream.
 IT on-prem is migrating in-cloud and providing attractive benefits like provisioning flexibility, access to new services, assisting digital transformation, speed of deployment and cost efficiencies.